serverfarmer/sm-farm-manager/README.md

 - hostname
 - port (optional, default 22)
 - tag (eg. client name)
-- timeout in seconds (optional, default 60, used only by `execute.sh`, ignored for Docker/OpenVZ)
+- timeout in seconds (optional, default 60, used only by `execute.sh`, ignored for Docker)

 ### project/customer tags and hook script